JasonEtco/jasonet.co/src/pages/posts/building-github-actions-in-node.md

 ### [actions-toolkit](https://github.com/JasonEtco/actions-toolkit)

 **actions-toolkit** is a wrapper around some fantastic open source libraries, and provides some helper methods for dealing with GitHub Actions.
-It some of the above libraries, and bases its paradigms on our experience building and using Probot.
+It uses some of the above libraries, and bases its paradigms on our experience building and using Probot.
 Check out the repo for [the full API documentation](https://github.com/JasonEtco/actions-toolkit#readme).

 I'm looking for feedback on its use, as well as potential new features - [let me know if you have any thoughts](https://github.com/JasonEtco/actions-toolkit/issues/new)!